Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Model

 where $S^{\pm}_i = S^{x}_i \pm i S^{y}_i$ are the ladder operators, $n_{\eta_i} = \eta^\dag_i \eta_i$ is the number operator, $S = \frac{3}{2}$, and $\eta_i = (a_i, b_i)$ are the corresponding magnonic operators defined on the two sub-lattices on a honeycomb lattice.
 Expanding the spin operators up to leading order in the bosonic expansion and rewriting in the momentum space, we obtain the non-interacting Dirac Hamiltonian as \\ where $\gamma_\vk = \sum_i e^{i \vk \cdot \bm{\delta}_i}$ with $\bm{\delta}_i = \{\bm{\delta}_1, \bm{\delta}_2, \bm{\delta}_3\}$ being the three nearest-neighbor vectors in the honeycomb geometry as shown in Fig.~\ref{fig:Fig1}(a).
 The neighboring vectors are chosen as $\bm{\delta}_1 = \tfrac{a}{2} (1, \sqrt{3})$, $\bm{\delta}_2 = \tfrac{a}{2} (1, -\sqrt{3})$, and $\bm{\delta}_3 = a(-1,0)$.
 The above Hamiltonian can be diagonalized to obtain the dispersion relations for the optical ``up" and the acoustic ``down" magnons as $\epsilon^{u,d}_\vk = JS (3 - \tfrac{2A}{J} \pm |\gamma_\vk|)$.
 Here, up and down branch magnonic wave functions are defined as $\Psi^{u,d}_\vk = (e^{i\phi_\vk/2} \mp e^{-i\phi_\vk/2})/\sqrt{2}$, and the momentum-dependent phase is defined as $\phi_\vk = {\rm{arg}} \, \gamma_\vk$.
 The corresponding spectrum for \textit{up} and \textit{down} magnons is shown in Fig.~\ref{fig:Fig1}(c).

-This description is valid at very low temperatures where the number of thermally excited magnons within the Dirac spectrum (Fig.~\ref{fig:Fig1}(c)) is small.
-However, at higher temperatures ($T < T_c$), a non-interacting description becomes inadequate, and we must account for magnon-magnon interactions.
+This description is valid at very low temperatures where the number of thermally excited magnons is small.
+However, at higher temperatures ($T \lesssim T_c$), a non-interacting description becomes inadequate, and we must account for magnon-magnon interactions.
 These interactions naturally arise from the Holstein-Primakoff expansion in next-to-leading order.
 Following Ref.~\cite{PhysRevX.8.011010}, we express the interacting magnon Hamiltonian in the diagonal basis as $\mathcal{H} = \mathcal{H}_0 + \mathcal{H}_1$, with the interacting part given by \begin{widetext}

 \end{widetext} where $c_x = \cos x$, $s_x = \sin x$, $N$ is the number of sites, and the three angles in the scattering amplitudes are defined as \begin{widetext}